muccg/yabi/docs/backends.rst

 For example ``mybucket.amazonaws.com`` as the hostname will access the bucket ``mybucket`` on amazon.

 In setting up the credential for access to S3, your remote username is ignored, so you can place any text in here you like.
-You will need to fill in two fields: cert, and key.
-Into the yabi cert field put the Amazon ACCESS ID and into the yabi key field put the Amazon SECRET KEY.
+You will need to fill in two fields: password and key.
+Into the yabi key field put the Amazon ACCESS ID and into the yabi password field put the Amazon SECRET KEY.

 OpenStack Swift Backend
 -----------------------